Waste and Recycling

 - Freeze any leftovers.

-- For more ideas, check out these handy 29 tips on how to reduce food waste and visit the Recycle Devon Love Food, Hate Waste website.
+- For more ideas, check out the Recycle Devon Love Food, Hate Waste website.

 To produce new products from recovered materials requires fewer raw resources and less energy than making them from virgin materials.
 Using recycled aluminium products, for example, uses 95 percent less energy than creating them from virgin materials.That’s how recycling household and commercial waste can cut greenhouse gas emissions.